SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Palantir Technologies Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 14, 2022 - (NYSE: PLTR)

 NEW YORK, Nov.
-2, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Palantir Technologies Inc..
+9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Palantir Technologies Inc.

 Shareholders who purchased shares of PLTR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.